Puerh.uk

 Highlights:

-- A blend of ancient tree material from the 6 famous tea mountains (Yiwu, Yibang, Youle, Manzhuan, Mansa, Gedeng)
+• A blend of old tree leaves from the 6 famous tea mountains (Yiwu, Yibang, Youle, Manzhuan, Mansa, Gedeng)

 While the single-area ancient tree trend started in early 2000s, Shanzhong Chuanqi (“Legend of the Mountain”) was one of the first cakes blending ancient tree material from different areas, which is very good for aging (as the strength of one area compensates for weaknesses of others).
-This version has an even cleaner and overall better storage than the usual Taiwanese version sold online in various places.
+This version has a much cleaner, aged and overall better storage than the usual Taiwanese version sold online in various places.

 The tea is very intense both in Taste and Qi with plenty of room for more transformation (perhaps up to T5!).
-Please note that reviews are mostly for the previous natural storage version.
-The drier storage version we currently offer is extremely clean and complex, but feels a bit less ‘aged’.
-I think it’s slightly better, particularly with the view of not drinking all this tea immediately but keep for a few years to see how it evolves.
+Please note that reviews are mostly for the previous natural storage and very dry storage version.
+The CYH storage version we currently offer is both more clean and feels more aged.

 Approx. 400g cakes, available as 1/4 slice (approx. 90-95g) and samples too.